Affordable Housing FAQ's

 Fort Collins has for years been recognized as having a high quality of life.
 National magazines, such as Money magazine, consistently rate this area as one of best places to live.
 Some of the reasons include our beautiful natural environment and proximity to mountains and recreation, our strong economy, our excellent delivery of public services, our unique urban environment and our diverse mix of shopping and entertainment opportunities.
 However, our high quality of life has resulted in rapid growth and a consequential rise in housing costs.
 Single family housing costs rose significantly over the last 10 years, making Fort Collins one of the highest increased areas in the state.
 Rents have also increased rapidly.

-The largest single contributor to the change in affordability was increases in hard costs for land and construction (Fort Collins Housing Affordability Index, July, 1996).
+Historically, the largest single contributor to the change in affordability was increases in hard costs for land and construction (Fort Collins Housing Affordability Index, July, 1996).
 Mortgage interests rates and increases or decreases in income also affect affordability.
 Development fees are also a factor in housing affordability.

 Why Do We Need Affordable Housing?